-MERJ Exchange Partners with FCA-regulated Globacap to Offer Tokenized Securities to EU Investors
+MERJ Exchange Partners With FCA-regulated Globacap to Offer Tokenized Securities to EU Investors

-MERJ Exchange (https://merj.exchange/) beat rivals to become the first fully-regulated exchange globally to list equity-security tokens in August.
-Now, the national stock exchange of the Seychelles plans an initial public offering of the tokens.
-It will partner with London-based Globacap (https://globacap.com/) to distribute the securities in the UK and Europe.
+MERJ Exchange beat rivals to become the first fully-regulated exchange globally to list equity-security tokens in August.
+Now, in another first, the national stock exchange of the Seychelles plans an initial public offering of the tokens.
+It will partner with London-based Globacap to distribute the securities in the UK and Europe.

 The alliance brings together two companies intent on introducing international governance standards and safety nets to the world of digital assets through fully compliant end-to-end infrastructure.
 In 2018, Globacap became the first company to issue an equity-security token under supervision of the UK's Financial Conduct Authority.